blocky/timekeeper/README.md

 I also recommend that you place this into version control.
 A basic repo will do

+## Fetch Tasks
+You will need to fetch the different epics, time off, and meetings tasks

+	make tasks

+This will create a file that will be embedded into the timekeep binary

 ## Install the Timekeeper Binary
-Check into the repo and build & install a binary
+Check into the repo and build & install a binary.
+This will also automatically embed the necessary Clockify tasks as JSON into the binary

 	make install